team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/star-fruit.md

 **Non-companion plants:** <update>Tomatoes</update>

 ## Description:
-The star fruit is a tropical plant with a unique star-shaped cross-section when cut horizontally.
-It is a rich source of vitamins and minerals, making it a healthy addition to one's diet. <update>In Sri Lanka, it is commonly found in home gardens and is well-suited to the country's tropical climate.</update>
+ <update>The star fruit is a tropical plant with a unique star-shaped cross-section when cut horizontally.
+It is a rich source of vitamins and minerals, making it a healthy addition to one's diet.In Sri Lanka, it is commonly found in home gardens and is well-suited to the country's tropical climate.</update>

 ## Planting requirements
 **Planting season:** <update>Year-round, but best during the dry season (May to September) in Sri Lanka</update>